WORK IN PROGRESS

 Friends of the Royal Botanic Gardens Oral History Project

 The Friends of the Royal Botanic Gardens is a not-for-profit association established to provide support and assistance to the Melbourne Royal Botanic Gardens.
-In 2017, the group celebrates its 35-year anniversary.
-This significant milestone, together with the recent passing of the first convenor of the group and other influential early members, has inspired the Friends to commence an oral history project to interview those who played a significant role in the creation and evolution of the association in its first decade.
+In 2017, the group celebrated its 35-year anniversary.
+This significant milestone, together with the recent passing of the first convenor of the group and other influential early members, inspired the Friends to undertake an oral history project to interview those who played a significant role in the creation and evolution of the association in its first decade.
+Way Back When is now working with the Friends to share these stories with its members and the wider public by creating a series of engaging profiles and multimedia narratives.

 Veterans Heritage Program

 With the support of the Veterans Branch of the Victorian State Government, Museums Australia (Victoria) – MA (Vic) – is engaged in a multi-faceted Veterans Heritage Program.
 Part of this program is to develop and deliver a series of oral history workshops for ex-service organisations that will enable ten Victorian ex-service organisations to conduct oral histories within their communities.
-Way Back When is working with MA (Vic) on this exciting project and workshops are being carried out over the remainder of 2017 and into 2018.
+Way Back When is working with MA (Vic) on this exciting project.

-Kew Senior Citizens Centre has a long and celebrated history.
-Since its establishment, which is thought to be 65 years ago, the club has provided a place for seniors to gather, socialise and recharge.
-Providing meals and activities, senior citizens centres are an integral part of healthy communities, and Kew Senior Citizens Centre is no exception.
-With strong links to the Boroondara community, the history of Kew Senior Citizens Centre is a story of community that charts the development of Kew and the surrounding suburbs.
+Kew Senior Citizens has a long and celebrated history.
+Since its establishment 65 years ago, the club has provided a place for seniors to gather, socialise and recharge.
+Providing meals and activities, senior citizens centres are an integral part of healthy communities, and Kew Senior Citizens is no exception.
+With strong links to the Boroondara community, the history of Kew Senior Citizens is a story of community that charts the development of Kew and the surrounding suburbs.
 To celebrate 65 years of operation, a book charting the history, highlighting changes over time and incorporating the involvement of key individuals who have contributed to the establishment and progress of the club and its community, will be produced.

 Royal Children's Hospital Significance Assessment and Collection Policy Development